 If you are not lucky to be on the property ladder, looking for a flat to rent without a dog is already a hassle.
 If you add a furry friend to the equation, the task suddenly becomes one of the worst nightmares.
 Good news is that something seems to be moving in the right direction.
-We were recently contacted by both two dog-friendly developments and a renting app which had just launched a pet-friendly feature who were proud to tell us all about it, so today we are starting from the latter, with a first blog post all about the best apps to find a dog-friendly flat for rent in London.
+We were recently contacted by both two dog-friendly developments and a renting app which had just launched a pet-friendly feature who were proud to tell us all about it, so today we are starting from the latter, with a first blog post all about the best apps and web resources to find a dog-friendly flat for rent in London.

 Finding a dog-friendly property to rent in London

 Anyone who has looked for a flat for rent in London with a dog knows the problem, and my husband and I were no exception when a few years ago we moved in town.
 Coming from abroad with no references, no credit history and only one of us already having a job in the UK, it was a painful process and it took us months before we found a suitable place to live and I could join my husband with our dog from overseas.
 Yet, all happened just thanks to some friends who helped us.
 Our second move was also not the easiest task, and it took dedication to find the right flat.
 How to find a dog-friendly property for rent in London also happens to be one of the questions we receive most often from our blog readers, many of whom, like us, get in touch as they look to relocate in London from abroad.

 When you search a flat, you will normally consider a number of factors, including commuting options, budget (this map released by the Mayor of London shows the average private rents in London, per area) and how green the area is (this map by the Mayor of London shows the green cover in London).

 As with a dog often you have much less choice in terms of number of apartments available, we put together a handy guide about renting apps that can help on your house hunt with dogs allowed.
 Similarly to our previous guide on dog-friendly taxis in London, we have been navigating and testing websites and apps to share with you the best out there!